shubcoder/Shubham_Personal_Projects/README.md

 ---
 # Challenges
   This is a collection of various coding challenges I came across online, ranging in difficulty.
-Please read each notebook for details of each challenge.
+Please read each notebook for further details of each challenge.

+  Premier league goals scored - calculate the number of goals scored over the season for any team using the fixure data of the 2014/2015 season

 ---